Regulators of brain immune cell function that promote brain tissue healing

 Multiple sclerosis (MS) affects more than 33,000 Australians.
 While current treatments can reduce symptoms in some types of MS, they do not prevent long term damage and they do not work in all people with MS.

-Neurons extend long conduits called axons which they use to transmit electrical signals.
+Nerve cells extend long conduits called axons which they use to transmit electrical signals.
 In healthy brains, these axons are wrapped in a substance called myelin which insulates and protects them.
 In MS, uncontrolled inflammation in the brain causes damage to the myelin (demyelination) leaving the axons exposed to damage, and if they are not efficiently re-wrapped with myelin (remyelination) they can be destroyed.
-Over many years axons and neurons are destroyed in people with MS, leading to permanent damage and subsequent disability.
+Over many years axons and nerve cells are destroyed in people with MS, leading to permanent damage and subsequent disability.
 New treatments that protect and repair the brain are desperately needed to prevent this disease progression.

 Stages of the research process